naukri-engineering/SocialLogin/android/README.md

 **Getting Started**

-First of all, you need to register you application on Developer consoles:
+First of all, you need to register your application on Developer consoles:

 For _Facebook_,